 The Group's credit risk is primarily attributable to trade and bills receivables, other receivables, pledged bank deposits and cash and cash equivalents.
-As at 31 December 2023 and 2022, the Group's maximum exposure to credit risk, which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties arising from the carrying amounts of the respective recognised financial assets as stated in the consolidated statement of financial position.
+As at 31 December 2024 and 2023, the Group's maximum exposure to credit risk, which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties arising from the carrying amounts of the respective recognised financial assets as stated in the consolidated statement of financial position.
 The Group does not hold any collateral or other credit enhancements to cover its credit risks associated with its financial assets.

 The Group deposited pledged bank deposits and bank balances with approved and reputable banks.
-Bankruptcy or insolvency of the banks may cause the Group's right with respect to pledged bank deposits and bank balances held to be delayed or limited.
-The directors of the Company monitor the credit rating of these banks on an ongoing basis, and consider that the Group's exposure to credit risk as at 31 December 2023 and 31 December 2022 were minimal given that those banks are in high credit ratings.
+The Group also held bill receivables which the counterparties are banks in the PRC.
+Bankruptcy or insolvency of the banks may cause the Group's right with respect to bills receivables, pledged bank deposits and bank balances held to be delayed or limited.
+The directors of the Company monitor the credit rating of these banks on an ongoing basis, and consider that the Group's exposure to credit risk as at 31 December 2024 and 2023 were minimal given that those banks are in high credit ratings.

 For other receivables, the directors of the Company make periodic individual assessment on the recoverability of other receivables based on historical settlement records, past experience, and also quantitative and qualitative information that is reasonable and supportive forward-looking information.
 The directors of the Company have assessed the credit risk of the Group's outstanding balances of other receivables since initial recognition and the Group provide impairment based on 12m ECL.
-For the year ended 31 December 2023, the Group provided impairment losses of approximately RMB1,769,000 (2022: reversal of impairment losses of RMB142,000) for other receivables based on the ECL assessment.
+For the year ended 31 December 2024, the Group recognised reversal of impairment losses of approximately RMB413,000 (2023: impairment losses of RMB1,769,000) for other receivables based on the ECL assessment.

-Trade and bills receivables of the Group consist of a large number of customers.
+Trade receivables of the Group consist of a large number of customers.